-Abducted Edo reverend sisters regain freedom – The Punch
+Kidnapped Edo Rev Sisters, 3 other Catholics regain freedom – Vanguard

 |